intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/getting-started.rst

     $ dim setup

-This will also check out the latest maintainer-tools branches, so please replace the dim you just downloaded with a symlink after this step.
-And by the way, if you have improvements for dim, see `contributing
+This expects that you have the maintainer-tools already checked out in
-<dim.html#contributing-bug-reports-and-discussion>`_.
+$DIM_PREFIX/maintainer-tools.
+And by the way, if you have improvements for dim, see `contributing <dim.html#contributing-bug-reports-and-discussion>`_.

 If you have a freedesktop.org account and plan to push things on one of the drm-xxx repos, you should use the ssh://git.freedesktop.org/git/drm-xxx urls